-Hardness Testing: Measure Material Strength
+Hardness Testing Methods: Measure Material Strength

 Hardness testing is crucial for assessing the strength, durability, and wear resistance of materials.
 It helps determine the suitability of a material for specific applications, ensuring quality control and reliability in critical components across industries such as aerospace, automotive, and manufacturing.
+Today, hardness testing is one of the most widely used methods in mechanical materials testing, especially for measuring the hardness of metals.

 hardness testing

-Common Hardness Testing Methods
+Different Types of Hardness Testing Methods

 Brinell Hardness Test